Gavriil1/CI_PP4_TD/README.md

 <img src="docs/heroku-deployment/login-heroku.png">
 </details>

-2. Click on New > Create new app in the top right of the screen.
+2. Select "New" and then choose "Create new app" from the options in the top right corner of the screen.
 <details><summary>Create New App</summary>
 <img src="docs/heroku-deployment/create-new-app.png">
 </details>

-3. Add an app name and select location, then click 'create app'.
+3. Specify an app name, choose a location, and then click on 'create app'.

 <details><summary>Create New App</summary>
 <img src="docs/heroku-deployment/select-app-region.png">
 </details>

-4. Under the deploy tab of the next page, select connect to GitHub.
+4. On the subsequent page, navigate to the deploy tab and choose the option to connect to GitHub.
-5. Log in to your GitHub account when prompted.
+5. Sign in to your GitHub account as prompted.
 <details><summary>Github Deploy</summary>
 <img src="docs/heroku-deployment/deploy-app.png">
 </details>

-6. Select the repository that you want to be connected to the Heroku app.
+6. Choose the repository you wish to link to the Heroku app.
 <details><summary>Select Repository</summary>
 <img src="docs/heroku-deployment/connect-to-github-project.png">
 </details>

-7. Click on the settings and in "Config Vars" click on "Reveal Config Vars".
+7. Navigate to the settings and click on "Reveal Config Vars" under "Config Vars."
 <details><summary>Select Repository</summary>
 <img src="docs/heroku-deployment/reveal-vars.png">
 </details>

-8. Scroll down to the config vars section, and add config vars specified at the start of this section of the README.
-Also, include a var with the key 'PORT' and value '8000' to avoid build errors.
-The end result should look something like this:
+8. Scroll down to the "Config Vars" section and input the configuration variables mentioned at the beginning of this README section.
+Additionally, include a variable with the key 'PORT' and the value '8000' to prevent build errors.
+The final configuration should resemble this example:
 KEY: DATABASE_URL
 VALUE: postgresurlexample123.com
 <details><summary>Configure Vars</summary>
 <img src="docs/heroku-deployment/var-configuration.png">
 </details>

-9. Navigate back to the 'deploy' tab.
+9. Return to the 'deploy' tab.

-10. Select automatic deploys to allow Heroku to build the site with new changes each time changes are pushed to GitHub.
+10. Choose automatic deploys to enable Heroku to build the site with new changes whenever updates are pushed to GitHub.
 <details><summary>Automatic Deploy</summary>
 <img src="docs/heroku-deployment/automatic-deploy.png">
 </details>

-11. In the 'manual deploy' section beneath this, make sure the branch selected is 'main' and click deploy branch.
+11. In the 'manual deploy' section below, ensure that the selected branch is 'main,' and then click 'deploy branch.
 <details><summary>Automatic Deploy</summary>
 <img src="docs/heroku-deployment/manual-deploy.png">
 </details>
-12. The site should now be built and Heroku should provide a url for the built site.
+12. The site should be successfully built, and Heroku will furnish a URL for the constructed site
 <hr>

 ### Clone Repository